semaphoreci/docs/docs/ci-cd-environment/docker-layer-caching.md

 # Docker Layer Caching

-This document will show you how you can use Layer Caching in Docker in order to make your builds faster and is indented for Semaphore 2.0 users that create Docker containers in their Semaphore 2.0 projects.
+This document will show you how you can use Layer Caching in Docker in order to make your builds faster and is intended for Semaphore 2.0 users that create Docker containers in their Semaphore 2.0 projects.

 ## About Layer Caching in Docker